Introduction to Tactical Fitness and Things I Wish I Knew Earlier

-In 2014, I attended an Appleseed shoot in Santa Barbara, California.
+Several years ago, I attended an Appleseed shoot in Santa Barbara, California.
 I forgot the specific circumstances, but I was complaining about something or other with my shot cadence on the second day.
+The shoot boss looked at me and asked, “Can you run a mile without stopping?”

+I was flabbergasted at such a question.
 Of course I could run a mile without stopping.
-I ran three to four miles every Friday with my unit on top of the rest of my workouts.
-After giving him my answer, he suggested I take two shots with each cycle of my breathing.
+I ran three to four miles every Friday with my unit in addition to the rest of my workouts.
+After nodding with a sheepish smile, he suggested I take two shots with each cycle of my breathing.

+That moment stuck with me for a long time.
+Not because the advice was profound or anything like that, but because it seemed like such an odd question.
+The truth dawned on me later.
 As a member of the military, even the minimal fitness standard I was held accountable to was more than the average person this instructor dealt with.

 Physical fitness and shooting go hand in hand.
 There are too many people in our community who only focus on the shooting and gear components while completely ignoring their own health.